lmackenzie94/hono-app-ECS/ABOUT.md

 # ... more variable values
 ```

-**NOTE**: When running terraform CLI commands, we don't have to specify the `-var-file` flag because `.auto.tfvars` tells terraform to automatically use the variables in this file.
+> When running Terraform CLI commands, we don't have to specify the `-var-file` flag because `.auto.tfvars` tells Terraform to automatically use the variables in this file.

 ## Outputs